Acylglycerone-phosphate reductase

-Thus, the two substrates of this enzyme are 1-palmitoylglycerol 3-phosphate and NADP^{+}, whereas its 3 products are palmitoylglycerone phosphate, NADPH, and H^{+}.
+The substrate of this enzyme is an ester of the long-chain fatty acid, CH3(CH2)14COOH (palmitic acid), which reacts with oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+This converts the hydroxy group of the glycerol fragment to the corresponding ketone.
+The cofactor is converted to NADPH, and a proton is released.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 1-palmitoylglycerol-3-phosphate:NADP^{+} oxidoreductase.
 Other names in common use include palmitoyldihydroxyacetone-phosphate reductase, palmitoyl dihydroxyacetone phosphate reductase, palmitoyl-dihydroxyacetone-phosphate reductase, acyldihydroxyacetone phosphate reductase, and palmitoyl dihydroxyacetone phosphate reductase.
 This enzyme participates in glycerophospholipid and ether lipid metabolism.